sunnysakura/ZiqingYuan-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D. candidate in the Department of Real estate and Construction
+role: Ph.D. in the Department of Real estate and Construction

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Hong Kong
+  - name: The University of Hong Kong
     url: https://www.hku.hk